 The majority of these unproductive activities are not good for any young entrepreneurs aiming to be successful.
 Therefore, you have no other option than to break away from this bad habit.

 Another common bad habit for young entrepreneurs is the attempt to please everyone.
 Are you one of the “people pleasers” out there?
 I also like to please people; it’s one of the nicest and most helpful things to do.

-However, the unfortunate thing is that people pleasing can be an extremely unhealthy pattern of behaviour.
+However, the unfortunate thing is that people-pleasing can be an extremely unhealthy pattern of behaviour.
 But the fact is that you can never please everyone.
-So, why are you doing that?
-What do you intend to achieve through it?
+So, you have to quit or avoid trying to please everyone.
+It’s a really dangerous adventure!

 Don’t get me wrong, there is nothing bad about being helpful and making people around you happy.
 But it’s important that you find a healthy balance between caring for others and taking care of yourself.